 The degree of these impacts can only be determined at the APD stage, due to the unknown location of potential development.
-Overall, impacts to recreation resources would be low due to the minimal amount of development (3.5 acres of surface disturbance with associated ancillary features) as predicted through the reasonably foreseeable development scenario.

-4.3.17 Lands and Realty
+4.3.17 Lands and Realty 4.3.17.1 Direct and Indirect Effects

 Leasing any of the proposed parcels for this lease sale would have no direct impacts on lands and realty.
-There are no identified rights of way within the lease parcels.
+Any potential effects from the sale of these leases would occur at the time the leases are potentially developed.
+LN 14-1 will be applied to parcel MT 105431-F5 due to existing ROWs.